Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Permissible partitions

 \subsection{Profiles.}

-In some scientific settings, we prioritize heterogeneity among a subset of variables while holding others fixed.
+{In some scientific settings, we prioritize heterogeneity among a subset of variables while holding others fixed.
 In an experiment, for example, we are likely interested in particular in differences in outcomes between the treatment and control groups for individuals with certain characteristics (i.e., the conditional average treatment effect, which we illustrate in Section~\ref{section:real-data}).
 Alternatively, we may be interested in heterogeneity in outcomes among people with a certain demographic, income, or geographic feature.
 In general, the permissibility restrictions define a scientifically coherent set of possible interactions among a set of variables, described through marginal changes in outcomes when moving among levels on the Hasse diagram.
-If we know that there is an interaction term that, when introduced, dramatically changes the interaction pattern, then using that allows us to have different profiles for levels of that interaction term.
+If we know that there is an interaction term that, when introduced, dramatically changes the interaction pattern, then using that term allows us to have different profiles for different levels of that interaction.
 If we do not have that information, it amounts to assuming that we have a homogeneous or regular pattern subject to the permissibility rules.
 Each profile implies conditioning on the levels of one or more variables and corresponds to a Hasse diagram.
-Specifically, we define:
+Specifically, we define:}

-\begin{definition}[Profile] A profile, $\rho(k)$, is a binary vector indicating which of the $M$ features are present in the Hasse diagram conditional on being at a particular level.
-In the special case of experiments, a profile is a binary vector indicating which features have a level above the control.\end{definition}
+\begin{definition}[Profile] A profile, $\rho(k)$, is a binary vector indicating, for each of the $M$ features, whether the feature is ``turned on'' in the Hasse diagram.
+In the special case of experiments, a profile is a binary vector indicating which features have a level above the control. \end{definition}

+To be explicit, the hierarchy between \textit{profiles}, \textit{partitions}, and \textit{pools} is as follows: a \textit{profile} fixes which features are ``active'' or are being considered; within a profile, a \textit{partition} divides the active feature combinations, and; each element of a partition is a \textit{pool} with constant expected outcome.

+In any factorial analysis, the choice of features and their levels (milligrams of dosages, socioeconomic categories, etc.) implicitly defines a coordinate system.
+The Hasse diagram is determined by this scientific or design-based representation.
+Importantly, choosing coordinates does not mean assuming monotonicity.
+Like any estimator of heterogeneity, RPS characterizes model uncertainty within the factorial representation chosen by the researcher.
+If the chosen coordinates do not align with the simplest possible parametrization of the underlying phenomenon, the RPS will naturally introduce additional splits to represent the complexity in those coordinates.
+This is informative: a fragmented or alternating block structure alerts the researcher that an alternative representation (for example, a cyclic ordering of time) might yield a simpler or more interpretable pattern.